 Maurice Blackburn Lawyers

-Legal proceedings against the Federal Government and the Northern Land Council (NLC) were started in June 2010 and a mediation held last year failed to reach agreement over the land.
-The case goes back to the Federal Court for a two-day hearing on procedural matters at the end of the month.
-Ron Merkel QC is appearing for the traditional owners.
+Legal proceedings against the Federal Government and the Northern Land Council began in June 2010 and a mediation held in early 2011 failed to reach agreement over the land.

 Maurice Blackburn is conducting this matter on a pro bono basis through its social justice practice.